Wards D to F

 Location: Fifth floor, Ruskin Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-Friends Stroke Unit provides specialist treatment for patients admitted following stroke.
-The dedicated unit has eight monitored beds in a high dependency area to care for severely ill patients in the first few days after stroke and 12 rehabilitation beds to aid their recovery.
-The multidisciplinary team includes therapists, neuro (brain) surgeons and vascular surgeons.
+Friends Stroke Unit provides specialist treatment for patients following a stroke.
+It has eight monitored beds in a high dependency area, for severely ill patients in the first few days after stroke.
+It also has 12 rehabilitation beds to aid their recovery.
+The multidisciplinary team includes therapists, neurosurgeons, and vascular surgeons.

-The unit has been refurbished to provide a relaxed and functional environment, including specially adapted ceiling hoists and seating equipment, with help from the Friends of King’s charity.
+The unit provides a relaxed and functional environment, including specially adapted ceiling hoists and seating equipment, thanks to help from the Friends of King’s charity.